 In order to make changes later on, or to make any other changes to your name (take both surnames or change your first name), you need to apply for a change of name as per the UK name change system.
 In the UK change of name can be done with a deed poll document.

-Your deed poll has to be certified in the UK by a solicitor or notary public, and then apostille’d.
+Signing of your deed poll document has to be witnessed in the UK by a solicitor or notary public, and then apostille’d.
 An Estonian citizen can also apply for a change of name in Estonia at the Vital Statistics Office in Tallinn.
-If required, it is possible to apply for a reissue of your Estonian change of name certificate in English through the Embassy by post.

 A Family Records Certificate (about a birth, death, marriage, divorce or change of name) can be issued to the person directly or to one’s guardian.
-Estonian citizens who have registered their place of residency in the UK can apply for the required certificate through the Embassy by post.
-For this, please fill out the following application form (PDF) and send it to us together with a copy of your passport/ID-card.
+Estonian citizens who have registered their place of residency in the UK can apply for the required certificate through the e-population register portal.